Antoine-Patel/user-friendly-RCAN/README.md

 by having CUDA + cuDNN available or not, only speed (runtime).
-My advice would be to first test this code without CUDA and cuDNN, confirm the quality of the upscaling meets your needs, before moving on to the installation of CUDA + cuDNN.
+My advice would be to first test this code without CUDA and cuDNN, confirm the quality of the upscaling meets your needs, before moving on to the installation of CUDA + cuDNN if needed.

 # Usage